Cuban Missile Crisis: Responses considered

 The Joint Chiefs of Staff unanimously agreed that a full-scale attack and invasion was the only solution.
 They believed that the Soviets would not attempt to stop the US from conquering Cuba.
 Kennedy was skeptical:

 Kennedy concluded that attacking Cuba by air would signal the Soviets to presume "a clear line" to conquer Berlin.
 Kennedy also believed that US allies would think of the country as "trigger-happy cowboys" who lost Berlin because they could not peacefully resolve the Cuban situation.

-The EXCOMM then discussed the effect on the strategic balance of power, both political and military.
+EXCOMM considered the effect on the strategic balance of power, both political and military.
 The Joint Chiefs of Staff believed that the missiles would seriously alter the military balance, but McNamara disagreed.
 An extra 40, he reasoned, would make little difference to the overall strategic balance.
 The US already had approximately 5,000 strategic warheads, but the Soviet Union had only 300.
 McNamara concluded that the Soviets having 340 would not therefore substantially alter the strategic balance.
 In 1990, he reiterated that "it made no difference....
 The military balance wasn't changed.
 I didn't believe it then, and I don't believe it now."

-The EXCOMM agreed that the missiles would affect the political balance.
+It was agreed that the missiles would affect the political balance.
 Kennedy had explicitly promised the American people less than a month before the crisis that "if Cuba should possess a capacity to carry out offensive actions against the United States... the United States would act."
 Further, US credibility among its allies and people would be damaged if the Soviet Union appeared to redress the strategic imbalance by placing missiles in Cuba.
 Kennedy explained after the crisis that "it would have politically changed the balance of power.
 It would have appeared to, and appearances contribute to reality."

-On October 18, Kennedy met with Soviet Minister of Foreign Affairs Andrei Gromyko, who claimed the weapons were for defensive purposes only.
+On 18 October 1962, Kennedy met Soviet Minister of Foreign Affairs Andrei Gromyko, who claimed that the weapons were for defensive purposes only.
 Not wanting to expose what he already knew and to avoid panicking the American public, Kennedy did not reveal that he was already aware of the missile buildup.
-By October 19, frequent U-2 spy flights showed four operational sites.

 Operational plans

 Two Operational Plans (OPLAN) were considered.
 OPLAN 316 envisioned a full invasion of Cuba by Army and Marine units, supported by the Navy, following Air Force and naval airstrikes.
-Army units in the US would have had trouble fielding mechanised and logistical assets, and the US Navy could not supply enough amphibious shipping to transport even a modest armoured contingent from the Army.
+Army units in the US would have had difficulty fielding mechanised and logistical assets, and the US Navy could not supply enough amphibious shipping to transport even a modest armoured contingent from the Army.

 OPLAN 312, primarily an Air Force and Navy carrier operation, was designed with enough flexibility to do anything from engaging individual missile sites to providing air support for OPLAN 316's ground forces.